RemyK888/discord-together/README.md

 # 🚀 Others

 ### **Thanks a lot to [3chospirits](https://github.com/3chospirits) who made the typescript declaration file !**

+*I would also like to thank all the amazing members of my server who are helping to make this project happen !*

 **This package is under MIT license.**